top of page

 BEATITALES: 80 Fables about the Beatitudes for Children by Jared Dees

 Jesus taught with parables…now we can too.
 This book teaches the eight Beatitudes with ten 1-2 page modern quick-story choices to pick from.
-I love that I can use these micro-stories to tweak a particular Virtue or Beatitude lesson: Ex. to learn that things don’t have to be perfect, just full of joy and love, read “The Dainty Dog," ...to see the irony of showing off, and to explain Blessed are the Poor In Spirit for Theirs is the Kingdom of Heaven, read the fable the“The Sick Son...”
+I love that I can use these micro-stories to tweak a particular Virtue or Beatitude lesson: Ex.
+To learn that things don’t have to be perfect, just full of joy and love, read “The Dainty Dog," ...To see the irony of showing off, and to explain Blessed are the Poor In Spirit for Theirs is the Kingdom of Heaven, read the fable the“The Sick Son...”

 Cloudy With a Chance of Meatballs by Judi Barrett